-- Edits: Medical claim edits are vital.
+Medical claim edits are vital.
 As payers change, healthcare providers must write the edits in patient accounting or claim management software.
-Further, modifiers must be applied in edits and in clinician’s workflow and moved towards adjudication to obtain clean claims rate.
+Further, modifiers must be applied in edits and in the clinician’s workflow and moved towards adjudication to obtain a clean claim rate.

-- Denials: Denials can cause a huge drop in revenues.
+Denials can cause a huge drop in revenues.
 Missed documentation or coding errors lead to denials.
-The cause of denials must be known quickly in case of rejections and tackled with quickly.
+The cause of denials must be known quickly in case of rejections and tackled quickly.
 It is significant that the claim appeal then must be filed at the earliest possible.